cf73/humanity/content/collections/pages/our-partners.md

     content:
       -
         type: text
-        text: 'One of the most enlightened positive change enterprises is Ashoka.
-Bill Drayton, highly respected across the planet, is their Founder (1980) and Chair. '
+        text: "One of the world's most enlightened positive change enterprises is Ashoka.
+Bill Drayton, highly respected across the planet, is their Founder (1980) and Chair. "
       -
         type: text
         marks: